devkral/web-payments-connector/README.md

 web-payments-connector
 ===============

-This project is a fork from django-payments because I could not get my patches upstream and had some projects and providers depending on it.
+This project is a fork from django-payments because my changes break the whole api and structure.

-I hope I can create a successful fork and clean some ugly parts up.
+Features:
+* small (later django independent) connector
+* configurable address stuff
+* migrate from payments name (this name clashes too easily)
+* unified testmocks
+* can hold bitcoins and weak currencies

 Goals:
-* small connector (this is why I have connector in the name)
-* configurable address stuff
-* migrate from payments name (this name clashes easily)
-* unify testmocks
 * (maybe) convert rst to md for documentation like mastodon
-* remove support for python2 (it should die)
+* remove python2 cruft
-* integration of none django frameworks like webalchemy (>2)
+* move from django to be framework agnostic (>2)
-  * move to WTForms
+  * move to WTForms (or similar)
-  * localization: don't use django translation framework (only if used with django)
+  * localization: use django translation framework only with django (or switch from it)

-I hope I can get some help.

-Note: I use semantic versioning
+Note: I use semantic versioning.

+Please test and lock to a version before integrating.
+Reaching the goals will require some api breaks.

+Please create issues and pull requests.
+I could really use some help and may break an important feature accidentally.